ChristofSeiler/ChristofSeiler.github.io/projects.md

 ## Causal Discovery

 In collaboration with [Alexander Reisach](https://www.linkedin.com/in/alexander-reisach-2033a9175/) and [Sebastian Weichwald](https://sweichwald.de), we studied simulated datasets for benchmarking causal learning algorithms.
-Discovering causal structure in such benchmarks is very closely linked to the marginal variance of variables.
+We found that causal structure in such benchmarks is closely linked to the marginal variance of variables.

 * Paper: [arXiv](https://arxiv.org/abs/2102.13647)